Lahannya

-Lahannya is an English singer, songwriter and performer.
-Since 2005 she has been the vocalist and front woman of her own band with Lutz Demmler as co-songwriter, producer and bass player.
+Lahannya is former English singer, songwriter and performer.
+She was the vocalist and front woman of her own band with Lutz Demmler as co-songwriter, producer and bass player.
 Lahannya and Lutz are complemented live by Christopher Milden and Luca Mazzucconi.

-Lahannya is well known in the dark alternative scene for her collaborations with Soman, Greenhaus, Xotox and Dracul with whom she performed many gigs and festivals including M'Era Luna and Wave-Gotik-Treffen.
+Lahannya music is associated with the dark alternative scene for her collaborations with Soman, Greenhaus, Xotox and Dracul with whom she performed many gigs and festivals including M'Era Luna and Wave-Gotik-Treffen.
 In the early 2000s Lahannya occasionally DJed at the London alternative club Slimelight.

 History

-Early days

 Lahannya's first release came by complete chance after the US underground label, Zenflesh, came across a demo of her first track, "Drowning".
 They persuaded her to go ahead and record a full version of it for their forthcoming compilation album, Amduscias.
-Despite being completely on her own, and having no supporting band, she went ahead and was pleasantly surprised at the positive feedback she received as a result.
-The feedback inspired her to write an EP, which was to form the basis for the band seen today.
+The feedback inspired her to write an EP.